 - Multifunctional (the platforms can be used for any reason – from personal web page to powerful web application)

-- Huge amount of plugins (allows your website grow and scale as required)
+- A huge amount of plugins (allows your website grow and scale as required)

 - Strong SEO features (help to boost up the traffic to your website)

-To conclude with another good news, it’s not a problem any more to convert your static website to dynamic platforms using an automated tools like CMS2CMS.
+To conclude with another good news, it’s not a problem anymore to convert your static website to dynamic platforms using automated tools like CMS2CMS.
 The service is targeted at average users as well as experienced developers to make the conversion process as fast and seamless as possible.